Limassol Carnival Festival: History

 The 2021 edition of the festival was cancelled due to the COVID-19 pandemic.
 Despite this, people arrived to celebrate the festival as they were allowed to have a "mini parade" which saw them remain in their cars and follow the route that the annual parade would usually take.
 Later in the day, more people arrived and the event turned into a street party, with most attendees ignoring social distancing rules and not wearing masks.
 Police eventually intervened.
 Limassol mayor Nicos Nicolaides said that he was "saddened and disappointed" by the behaviour of the attendees.
-28 people and two businesses were fined by police.
+28 people and two businesses were fined by the police.